jrvish/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 The data used came from a 1994 Census Income dataset.
 There are 14 features in the dataset that are either Integers or Categorical.
 ## Evaluation Data
+The data was split between a trained dataset(80%) and a test dataset(20%).
 ## Metrics
 _Please include the metrics used and your model's performance on those metrics._

 ## Ethical Considerations
+The original data was split
 ## Caveats and Recommendations